jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 - Simple offset iron sights for quick target acquisition within 100 yards

 ## Progress
 Progress on this project is as follows.
-Initially, a few paper parts stand in for some of the major parts that I have not yet acquired.
 With a scope and a full magazine, I anticipate a total weight of about 6 lb 13 oz, and a total length of about 32 inches.